ibm-cloud-docs/BlockStorage/ordering-snapshots.md

 # Ordering Snapshots
 {: #orderingsnapshots}

-To create snapshots of your storage volume, either automated or manually, you need to purchase space to hold them.
+To create snapshots of your storage volume, you need to purchase space to hold them.
 You can purchase snapshot capacity during the initial volume purchase or later by using these steps.
 {: shortdesc}

 ## Determining how much snapshot space to order
 {: #determinesnapshotspace}

 Generically speaking, snapshot space is used by snapshots based on two key factors:
-- How much your active file system changes over time,
+- How much your active file system changes over time.
 - How long you plan to retain snapshots.

 The way to calculate the amount of space that you need is **(Rate of Change)** x **(number of hours/days/weeks/months data is kept)**.